-The ECOG-ACRIN Cancer Research Group is conducting this study.
-ECOG-ACRIN is a cancer research group that conducts studies for the National Cancer Institute.
-Your doctor is a member of ECOG-ACRIN or another group that is participating in this study.
+The ECOG-ACRIN Cancer Research Group and the SWOG Cancer Research Group are conducting this study.
+ECOG-ACRIN and SWOG are cancer research groups that conducts studies for the National Cancer Institute.
+Your doctor is a member of ECOG-ACRIN, SWOG, or another group that is participating in this study.
 To help protect your privacy, ECOG-ACRIN has obtained a Confidentiality Certificate from the Department of Health and Human Services (DHHS).
 With this Certificate, ECOG-ACRIN cannot be forced (for example, by court subpoena) to disclose information that may identify you in any federal, state or local civil, criminal, administrative, legislative or other proceeding.
 Disclosure will be necessary, however, upon request of DHHS for audit or program evaluation purposes.

-There are organizations that may look at or receive copies of some of the information in your study records.
+There are organizations that may look at your study records.
 Your health information in the research database also may be shared with these organizations.
 They must keep your information private, unless required by law to give it to another group.